 Cleanliness Validation of Orthopedic Implants for JRI Orthopedics Ltd

 JRI Orthopaedics Ltd (JRI) specializes in orthopaedic implants and instrumentation.
 When relocating their manufacturing facility in 2007, new degreasing and cleaning lines were set up.
-JRI asked Ceram to independently verify the new lines in order to ensure product degreasing and cleaning was not compromised by the relocation of the manufacturing processes.
+JRI asked Lucideon (then Ceram) to independently verify the new lines in order to ensure product degreasing and cleaning was not compromised by the relocation of the manufacturing processes.

 Process materials used in the manufacture and degreasing-cleaning process includes: